RapiD-Engineering/RapiD.ClickOnceSample/README.md

 - Also edit the a.download string to your application
 - Push to github, this will create a job in github actions when done correctly.
 - You can track the jobs progress in Github Actions and see when the page is deployed.
-- When the deplyment is done you can try isntalling via the link.
+- When the deplyment is done you can try installing via the link.
 - https://[OWNER].github.io/[REPO]/install.html  (in this case:  https://RapiD-Engineering.github.io/RapiD.ClickOnceSample/install.html)